 | Total health program | ₱195 - ₱485 |

 Vaccinate before or on the day of arrival.
-Stressed weaners that skip vaccination are the highest-risk group for hog cholera outbreaks.
-One outbreak in a 10-head batch can wipe your entire ₱120,000 investment in days.
+Stressed weaners that skip vaccination are the highest-risk group for classical swine fever outbreaks.
+One outbreak in a 10-head batch can wipe your entire ₱150,000 investment in days.

-See how to inject pigs for proper technique and pig vaccination schedule for the full program.
+See how to inject pigs for proper technique.

 Breakeven Calculation